CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

  - See Tournament Rulings, Great Secrets Buried There and Rulings by Term, Card Effect Limitations.

 #### Great Ship
- - Card Erratum: Add "Tap a character in target company during the organization phase to play Great Ship on that company."
+ - _Card Erratum_: Add "Tap a character in target company during the organization phase to play _Great Ship_ on that company."
 Replace "...contains a coastal sea region..." with "...contains a coastal sea region and no consecutive non-coastal sea regions..."
  - Allows the canceling of one creature or the canceling and discarding of an event that targets the company in question or an entity associated with that company.

 #### Greed
  - Is triggered by a special ring item being played, but not by items being transferred.

 #### Guarded Haven
- - @ Card Erratum: Remove "A company moving to or from this site is not considered to be moving through the region containing the site (including one less region in their site path."
+ - @ _Card Erratum_: Remove "A company moving to or from this site is not considered to be moving through the region containing the site (including one less region in their site path."
  -You may not use this card as a starting stage resource. \[Effective 8/27/98]

 #### Gwaihir
- - Card Erratum: Should read "you may discard Gwaihir during the organization phase to allow his company..."
+ - _Card Erratum_: Should read "you may discard _Gwaihir_ during the organization phase to allow his company..."

 ### -= HHH =-